 If you like my work and wish to kick in a few bucks, you can buy me a beer.
 You can sign up for a SubscribeStar subscription and get some extra content.
 You can donate via PayPal.
 My crypto addresses are here for those who prefer that option.
 You can send gold bars to: Z Media LLC P.O.
 Box 432 Cockeysville, MD 21030-0432.
 Thank you for your support!

-Promotions: We have a new addition to the list.
 The Pepper Cave produces exotic peppers, pepper seeds and plants, hot sauce and seasonings.
-Their spice infused salts are a great add to the chili head spice armory.
+Their spice infused salts are a great add to the chili head spice armory, so if you are a griller, take you spice business to one of our guys.

 Above Time Coffee Roasters are a small, dissident friendly company that roasts its own coffee and ships all over the country.
 They actually roast the beans themselves based on their own secret coffee magic.
 If you like coffee, buy it from these folks as they are great people who deserve your support.